genderkit/genderkit/_articles/gnrh-agonists.md

 Gonadotropin releasing hormone (GnRH) agonists are medicines that cause the gonads (testes and/or ovaries) to stop producing sex hormones.
 GnRH agonists are considered to have an excellent side-effect profile with minimal side-effects compared to other alternatives {% cite seal2017 -l 236 %}.

 Commonly used GnRH agonists in the UK are Goserelin (Zoladex), Triptorelin (Decapeptyl) and Leuprorelin (Prostap).
+Certain clinicians also offer Buserelin (Suprecur/Suprefact) and Nafarelin (Synarel).

 In people with testes, this produces an anti-androgenic effect (reduction in testosterone levels).
 GnRH agonists are the main antiandrogen treatment used in the UK as while they are much more expensive than other antiandrogens they have less side effects.
 As these medications cause an initial rise in testosterone levels for the first few weeks of use, sometimes a short course of [cyproterone]({% link _articles/cyproterone.md %}) will also be given {% cite seal:2007 -l 170 %}.